Provision of services CONTRASTE EUROPE SA/NV

 The Customer is prohibited from transferring, pledging or transmitting in any way whatsoever to a third party all or part of the rights and obligations which he holds under the Order, without the prior and express written consent of CONTRASTE EUROPE.

-X - Force majeure
+XI - Force majeure

-Neither party to the Order shall be liable for the partial or total non-performance of its obligations or for any delay in the performance of its obligations, if such non-performance or delay was caused by an event of force majeure as determined by the case law of the Luxembourg courts at the date of the event giving rise to it.
+Neither party to the Order shall be liable for the partial or total non-performance of its obligations or for any delay in the performance of its obligations, if such non-performance or delay was caused by an event of force majeure as determined by the case law of the Belgian courts at the date of the event giving rise to it.
 The occurrence of an event of force majeure shall automatically suspend performance of all or part of the Order.

 Either party shall be entitled to terminate the Order unilaterally, ipso jure and without legal formalities, in the event of a breach of the Contract which has been the subject of formal notice sent by registered letter with acknowledgement of receipt setting out the reason for the breach and which has remained without effect for a period of twenty (20) days following notification.